rmorshea/spectate/docs/source/usage/builtins.rst

 Object
 ''''''

-The :class:`~spectate.mvc.models.Object` model is a subclass of Python's standard :class:`object`.
+The :class:`~spectate.models.Object` model is a subclass of Python's standard :class:`object`.
 This model will produce events when an attribute of the object changes or is deleted.
 This may happen when using :func:`setattr` or :func:`delattr`, but also when using the normal syntax to set or delete attributes.
-Events produced by :class:`~spectate.mvc.models.Object` have the following keys:
+Events produced by :class:`~spectate.models.Object` have the following keys:

 .. list-table::
   :widths: 1 10